antzGames/gdx-ode4j/README.md

 The owner of ODE4J has fixed them in ODE4J 0.5.0.

+List of fixes/changes between 0.4.2 and 0.5.3 can be found [here](https://github.com/tzaeschke/ode4j/blob/master/CHANGELOG.md).

-Version ODE4J 0.5.1 can be found here: [https://github.com/antzGames/ode4j](https://github.com/antzGames/ode4j)
+Version ODE4J 0.5.3 can be found here: [https://github.com/antzGames/ode4j](https://github.com/antzGames/ode4j)

 ## Where to get ODE/ode4j documentation and help